Mikaela-G/Reddit_Toxicounter/README.md

 * how did we preprocess the data for the Word2Vec model

 ## From Word2Vec to Machine Learning Models
-* give a brief overview of why we used supervised learning and why this is a classification problem
+* why are we doing classification/what makes this a classification problem
+* why are we doing supervised learning
-* list all the classification models we used
+* list all the supervised learning models we used for classification
+    * Logistic Regression
+    * Naive Bayes
+    * Random Forest
+    * LSTM

+## Logistic Regression

+## Naive Bayes

+## Random Forest

+## LSTM (Long Short Term Memory)

 # REFORMAT THIS WHOLE SECTION (IGNORE THE BELOW)
 ## A Brief Overview of Classification